spartonia/MLNotes/README.md

 * you can use higher lrate
 * stop using (or do a little) dropout

+#### Ensamble
+* Ensambling independant models increases the accuracy ~2%
+* You can also ensamble saved checkpoints of a model

 # Useful links
 * [Must Know Tips/Tricks in Deep Neural Networks ](http://lamda.nju.edu.cn/weixs/project/CNNTricks/CNNTricks.html)